Cost of Sealing Pavers: A Budget Breakdown

 Sealing your pavers is one of the best ways to protect your beautiful outdoor space, but it’s not a one-time task.
 Think of it like sunscreen for your patio—it needs to be reapplied to keep doing its job effectively.
 So, how often is often enough?
 While there’s a general guideline, the real answer depends on a few key factors specific to your home.
 Paying attention to your patio and its environment will help you create the perfect maintenance schedule to keep it looking its best for years to come.

-The General Rule for Resealing
+The 2-3 Year Rule for Resealing Pavers

 A good rule of thumb is to reseal your paver patio every three years.
 Here in sunny Orange County, where our outdoor spaces get a lot of direct sunlight, you might even consider doing it every two years to prevent fading and wear.
 The intense sun can break down sealers more quickly than in milder climates.
 If you find yourself thinking about sealing your pavers every single year, it’s a strong sign that the product being used is low-quality.
 A high-quality sealer applied correctly should give you several years of solid protection, not send you back to square one every spring.